 - The mode of feeding of morpho butterflies and their iridescence means that they can be active only during the day and heavily rely on sunlight.

-- At night they behave just like us – they go to bed.
+- They behave like us at night – they go to bed.
 This ability to sleep at night is called “crypsis“.

-- During rest times, the butterflies try to hide into caves or holes in the trees and fold their wings for good measure to become one with the grey-brown background.
+- During rest times, the butterflies try to hide in caves or holes in the trees and fold their wings for good measure to become one with the grey-brown background.

 Morpho butterflies caterpillars have stinging hairs.

-- In order to prevent being eaten, caterpillars have to develop defenses of their own.
+- To prevent being eaten, caterpillars have to develop defenses.
 As a result, the caterpillars of blue morpho butterflies look very different from the adult forms.

-- They are small and red-brown with patches of lime green, which makes them better adapted to feeding on leaves.
+- They are small and red-brown with lime-green patches, making them better adapted to feeding on leaves.

-- They have also developed the best defense of all – they are dangerous themselves.
+- They have also developed the best defense – they are dangerous.

-- These brightly colored larvae are covered in thin hair that can cause irritation when touched.
+- These brightly colored larvae are covered in thin hair that can irritate when touched.

 Both adult and caterpillar forms of morpho butterflies can eject rancid fluid.